PitronLLC/Dupont_to_Banana_Plug_Cable/README.md

-# Pitron Dupont to Banana Cable
+# Pitron Dupont to Banana Plug Cable

 This is a 2.54mm Male Dupont Connector to Banana Plug Cable.